Signs Requiring Dementia Care Home

 Assessing these factors can guide families in determining when someone with dementia should go into a care home.

-Transition to Memory Care Facility2
+Transition to Memory Care Facility

 Transitioning a loved one with dementia to a memory care facility is a significant decision that requires careful consideration of timing and the level of care needed.